 Tuesday, May 11, 2010

-Long before their ascent to fame, Daryl Hall and John Oates were fixtures on the Philadelphia scene, toiling away in separate groups.
+Long before their ascent to fame, Hall and Oates were fixtures on the Philadelphia scene, toiling away in separate groups.
 Even after cementing their creative partnership, they wrote and performed in relative anonymity for quite some time before they took the first steps toward wider recognition and eventual superstardom.
 Their first release as a duo (Whole Oats) in 1972 was roundly ignored.

 Undeterred, the pair went about the process of writing songs for their next full length disc, Abandoned Luncheonette.

 It would be nice to report that this record was a monster hit, though, sadly, it met with the same fate as their first LP.
 Critical raves across the board did not translate to commercial success.
 Truly a shame that the record buying public let this one slip by on first appearance, as it is melodically strong, cleverly arranged and extremely engaging.

 For those who have a nodding acquaintance with Hall and Oates, the work found here does not bear any resemblance to the material that struck gold for them in the eighties.
 That's not a criticism; merely a friendly setting of expectation for those who want to delve into this record.
 Your curiosity will be rewarded as their estimable talents as writers/performers coalesce on a number of very inventive selections.
 It is the pairing of voices that really puts the material across.
 Abandoned Luncheonette also proved to be a proverbial Trojan Horse, concealing a potent weapon that would go unnoticed on the first pass.